Completing Your Application

 Festival Set Up and Tear Down

 The Festival will be open to the public on Saturday from 10am until 6 pm and Sunday, from 10 am until 5 pm.
 All booths must remain open to the public during operating hours.

 Because Festival sites are subject to park rules and regulations, vendors must have express permission from HR before digging holes, tying anything to a tree or using open flame.
 All booths must have a working fire extinguisher.

 Vendor set up hours are Friday before the Festival 7 am until 11pm and Saturday from 6 am until 8:30 am.
 Vendors needing an earlier set up time must call the vendor coordinator.
 The vendor is responsible for security of their booth throughout the event, however, from Friday noon we will have security patrolling the entire site until close on Sunday evening.

-Food Booths need to be set up and in working condition by Friday noon, as the Health Inspector will be by in the afternoon to do inspections.
+Food Booths need to be set up and in working condition by Saturday morning 9:00am, as the Health Inspector will be by to do inspections.

 Vehicles will be allowed to drive on-site to unload until 11 pm Friday and Saturday and Sunday from 6 am until 8:30 am.
 Vendors arriving after 11 pm Friday night may not begin set up until Saturday.
 They will not be allowed on site.
 All vehicles must be off site by 8:30 am on Festival days.
 Failure to comply will result in expulsion from the Festival and a towed car.

 Vehicles will be allowed to drive on site for loading and tear down at approximately 6:30 pm each Festival day.
 HR reserves the right to delay vehicular access if additional time is needed to clear the site of customers.
 Do not bring vehicles to site, until it site has been opened by HR.